seanwu1105/purdue-cs536-labs/lab1/v2/README.md

 ```

 Now, you can enter commands in the new terminals running the `commandclient.bin`
 executable.
-For example, type `ls -la` in one of the client terminal.
-You should
+For example, type `ls -la` in one of the client terminals.
+You
-see the execution result of the corresponding command showing on the server
+should see the execution result of the corresponding command showing on the
-terminal.
+server terminal.

 To stop the server or clients, send `SIGINT` with <kbd>ctrl</kbd> + <kbd>c</kbd>
 on Linux.
 Once the server has been stopped, clients cannot send commands.
 Doing